leoliu34/CurrencyConversion/README.md

 5. Run 'npm install -g karma' to install and karma test runner.
 6. If you are on Linux or Mac, proceed to the next step.
 On Windows, please install Ruby with Gem such that we can use Sass.
 [Ruby](http://rubyinstaller.org/downloads/)
 7. After everything is setup, simply run 'grunt' in the root folder.
-8. Open up 'index.html' to view the webpage.
+8. Navigate to http://localhost:6789/ to view the webpage on a static web server (or open up index.html)
+9. Navigate to http://localhost:6789/docs to view the documentations API

 ## Grunt Config